 From developing strategy to facilitating strategy

 It is one of the more important changes that organizations want to learn how to master themselves.
 If strategy and vision can no longer be set in stone, because the world is changing continuously, then how do you make sure your organization can adapt continuously as well?
-As a facilitator I can design an intervention to get a company on the right trajectory again, but when companies truly want to become future ready they have to be able to do it themselves.
+As a facilitator I can design an intervention to get a company on the right trajectory again… However, when companies truly want to become future ready they have to be able to do it themselves.
 Then everyone inside the organization should be able to make an intervention to course correct.

 Facilitation as a basic skill for everyone